ggotora/CS50_Project3_Mail/README.md

 Pre-fill the body of the email with a line like "On Jan 1 2020, 12:00 AM foo@example.com wrote:" followed by the original text of the email.
 ## Built With

-- Django4, Python
+- Django4, Python, Javascript
-- Bootstrap 4, Font Awesome
+- Bootstrap
 - HTML 5
 - CSS3
 ## YouTube Demo